hyperstack-org/hyperstack/README.md

 end
 ```

-For complete details see (Authorization Policies)[authorization-policies.md]
+For complete details see [Authorization Policies](authorization-policies.md)

 ## Installation